Visconti Park: Flora and fauna

 While maintaining vast agricultural spaces, the park was characterized by the presence of large wooded areas, planting according to a precise landscape project: they were in fact placed along the edges, leaving the central body free, crossed by the Vernavola valley (in turn delineated only one band of alders), so that the visitors' gaze could wander and perceive the grandeur of the park.
 Even the woods were carefully studied, they were in fact characterized by the presence of a main essence for each tree mass, thus obtaining the "oak forest", "chestnut" and "elm".
-The park was home to a very rich fauna: in the Sforza age the number of deer, fallow deer and roe deer exceeded 5,000 units, but there were also many hares, pheasants, partridges and quail.
+The park was home to a very rich fauna: in the Sforza period the number of deer, fallow deer and roe deer was said to exceed 5,000, as well as many hares, pheasants, partridges and quail.
 There were also bears (mainly placed in a menagerie called "orsaia") and ostriches.
-We also know that during the summer, to prevent animals from damaging the crops, fences and delimited areas were set up where they were housed.
+We also know that during the summer, to prevent animals from damaging the crops, fences and delimited areas were set up.